mounikabellamkonda13/mounikabellamkonda13/README.md

 Welcome to my GitHub!

 I’m **Mounika**, an aspiring **Data Analyst** who loves turning raw data into meaningful insights and clear dashboards.
-This space is where I share my projects, learning journey, and the skills I’m building step by step.
+This space is where I share my projects, learning journey, and the skills I’m building step by step.Here, you’ll find:

-Here, you’ll find:

 - 📊 Data analysis projects with real-world datasets
 - 📈 Power BI and Tableau dashboards and visual reports